 Canon FD 28mm f/2.8 | Las Vegas, USA - 1991

-Most of the pages in this 'Photography' section of my website contain my thoughts and impressions of various pieces of equipment (mostly with sample images) and they are designed to help others who are making purchasing decisions.
+Most of the pages in this 'Photography' section of my website contain my thoughts and impressions of various pieces of current equipment (mostly with sample images) and they are designed to help others who are making purchasing decisions.
 However, this page isn't at all like that.

 The Canon A1 was the first serious camera I owned and it was given to me as a 21st birthday gift from my parents in 1982.
 I used it for about 18 years.
 In 2000 I went on a trip to South Africa and wanted a second body.
 I bought a Canon T90 (an amazing camera) and it so blew me away that I didn't use my A1 after that.